jarvisteach/appJar/docs/mkdocs/docs/pythonInternationalisation.md

 ```

 * `[LISTBOX]`, `[SPINBOX]`, `[OPTIONBOX]`
-    These have multiple values for a single widget, so each value should be on a new line, afet the ID.
+    These have multiple values for a single widget, so each value should be on a new line, after the ID.
     **NB.** You can't translate a SpinBox that was generated from a range.
 ```sh
 [LISTBOX]